PER USE CASE

 There are two broad categories of network virtualization: External and internal network virtualization.

 In external network virtualization, multiple physical networks are aggregated into one software-based administrative entity for enhanced efficiency and more practical management.
-External network virtualization relies upon network switching hardware and virtual local area network (VLAN) solutions to create a VLAN.
+External network virtualization relies on network switching hardware and virtual local area network (VLAN) solutions to create a VLAN.
 In this VLAN, hosts attached to different physical LANs can communicate as if they were all in the same broadcast domain.
-This form of network virtualization is common in data centers and in large corporate networks.
+This form of network virtualization is common in datacenters and in large corporate networks.
 Alternatively, a VLAN may separate systems on the same physical network into smaller virtual networks.

 This type of network virtualization entails creating an emulated network within software, namely inside of an operating system (OS) partition.
 Essentially, the guest VMs within an OS partition may communicate with each other via a network-like architecture, by virtue of a virtual network interface, a shared interface between guest(s) and host paired with Network Address Translation, or another means.
 Internal network virtualization is useful for isolating applications for added security.
 Solutions that implement it are sometimes marketed as “network-in-a-box” offerings by their vendors.